tomasvdw/bitcrust/bitcrust-lib/src/store/README.md

 In normal operation the files are append-only and writes and reads occur lock-free.
 Writes will first increase the write-pointer (using atomic compare-and-swap) and then write the record at the location of the previous write pointer.

-Data in the files can be identified with 46-bit pointers (16-bit fileno and 30-bit filepos) [(src)](../bitcrust-lib/src/store/fileptr.rs)
+Data in the files can be identified with 46-bit pointers (16-bit fileno and 30-bit filepos) [(src)](fileptr.rs)

 ## Block_Content

-Transactions and blockheaders are stored in flatfiles `block_content/bc-XXXX`

-Transanctions are prefixed with a 4-byte length and written in network format.

-Blockheaders are not length-prefixed, and also stored in block format
+Transactions and blockheaders are stored in flatfiles `block_content/bc-XXXX`  [(src)](block_content.rs) Transanctions are prefixed with a 4-byte length and written in network format.
+Blockheaders are not length-prefixed, and also stored in network format.

 ## Hash_Index

-The hash index is used to lookup fileptrs from hashes of both blocks and transactions
+The hash index is used to lookup fileptrs from hashes of both blocks and transactions.
+It is stored in flat_files `hash_index/ht-XXXX` [(src)](hash_index.rs).
+The first 64mb of the flatfileset is the root node; it is a hash-table to resolve the first 24-bits of a hash.
+This points to a append-only unbalanced binary tree.

+This set-up ensures a nice temporal locality of reference, as only the 64mb root node and recent tree-branches are needed in RAM.

 ## Spenttree

-Files with the name 'spent_tree/st-XXXX' contain the spent-tree; Records are 16 byte long.
+Files with the name 'spent_tree/st-XXXX' (src in progress) contain the spent-tree; Records are 16 byte long.

 Three types of records exist: